 A bottle of wine from the hotel’s vineyards and a fruit platter

 Anyone hoping to explore this lunar landscape by the light of the actual moon should sign up for one of the full moon walks.
-Added bonus: snacks from Seki and wine from the hotel’s vineyard are included.
+Pick up snacks from Seki or drop in to Nahita for a taste of authentic Anatolian cuisine and a glass of wine from the hotel's vineyard.

 At the hotel